 Increase the volume of the radio if the OnStar advisor cannot be heard.
 If the light next to the OnStar buttons is red, the system may not be functioning properly.
 Press the OnStar button and request a vehicle diagnostic.
 If the light appears clear (no light is appearing), your OnStar subscription has expired and all services have been deactivated.
 Press the OnStar button to confirm that the OnStar equipment is active.

 Storage Areas

 Glove Box

-Lift up on the glove box lever to open it.
+Lift the glove box handle up to open it.
+Use the key to lock and unlock the glove box.

 Cupholders